Sealproton/PhysioClinic-OPD/README.md

-# PhysioClinic-OPD (On process and will be deploied in  2 weeks)
+# PhysioClinic-OPD (On process and extimated to be deploied in 30 October 1023)
 This is my first individual project for physiotherapist clinic OPD management

 ## Stacks